Crossings states and sets of states in P\'olya random walks: Main results

-The basic results of the paper are specified as follows.
-Theorem \ref{t2} is the theorem on the conditional distribution of the number of crossings the set $\mathcal{N}(n)$.
-Theorem \ref{t1} is the theorem on the conditional distributions of the number of crossings the sets $\mathcal{X}(\mathbf{n})$.
-Theorem \ref{t3} is the theorem on the conditional distributions of the number of state-crossings.
-Corollary \ref{c2} describes the level-crossings of the one-dimensional random walk.
-Theorem \ref{t4} describes the conditional expectations of crossings the sets of states $\mathcal{X}(\mathbf{n})$ and states $\mathbf{n}$.
-Specifically, relation \eqref{eq-3.9} of the theorem contains the important claim that the conditional expectation of the number of crossings any state $\mathbf{n}\neq\mathbf{0}$ given the random walks returns to the origin is equal to 1.
+The main results of the paper are specified as follows.
+Theorem \ref{t2} is the theorem on the probability distribution of the number of crossings the set $\mathcal{N}(n)$.
+Theorem \ref{t1} is the theorem on the probability distributions of the number of crossings the sets $\mathcal{X}(\mathbf{n})$.
+Theorem \ref{t3} is the theorem on the probability distributions of the number of state-crossings.
+Theorem \ref{t4} describes the expectations of crossings the sets of states $\mathcal{X}(\mathbf{n})$ and states $\mathbf{n}$.
+Specifically, relation \eqref{eq-3.9} of the theorem contains the important claim that the expectation of the number of crossings any state $\mathbf{n}$ is equal to 1, and relations \eqref{eq-3.7} and \eqref{eq-3.8} nontrivial results on the expected numbers of up- and down-directed crossings of state $\mathbf{n}$.

 \begin{thm} For any integer $n\geq1$ and all $k=0,1,\ldots$,

 \end{thm}